microprediction/precise/LITERATURE.md

 emerging distributionally robust optimization problems as tractable conic programs whose sizes are independent of the investment horizon.

+## Portfolio Optimization and Parameter Uncertainty [ssrn](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4709317) [code](https://os.fortitudo.tech)
+Laura Kristensen and Anton Vorobets

+Portfolio optimization has a mixed reputation among investment managers, with some being so skeptical that they believe it is almost useless due to the inherent parameter uncertainty.
+It is undeniable that portfolio optimization problems are sensitive to parameter estimates, especially the expected returns that are arguably also the hardest parameters to estimate.
+However, most practitioners still attempt to build mean-risk optimal portfolios, albeit in implicit ways.
+Resampled optimization is a popular mathematical heuristic to tackle the parameter uncertainty issue.
+It computes optimal portfolios using sampled parameter estimates and calculates a simple average of the portfolio exposures across samples.
+The unsatisfactory aspect of the resampled approach is that there is no mathematical justification for using the average of portfolio exposures, it just works well in practice.
+This article provides perspectives for understanding the resampling approach by analyzing the portfolio exposure estimation process from a bias-variance trade-off.
+We show that the traditional resampled optimization corresponds to a naive version of stacked generalization.
+Finally, we introduce a stacked generalization approach that can be used to handle both parameter uncertainty and combine optimization methods in full generality.
+We coin the new method Exposure Stacking.

 ## Distributionally Robust Reward-risk Ratio Programming with Wasserstein Metric [pdf](https://optimization-online.org/wp-content/uploads/2017/01/5805.pdf)
 Yong Zhao, Yongchao Liu, Jin Zhang, Xinmin Yang